jamocle/PoorMansThrottle-DIY/docs/PMTPlayer_Audio_Installation_Guide.md

 Then:

-1. Connect the MAX98357A ground directly back to ESP32 GND.
+1. Connect the amplifier ground directly back to ESP32 GND.
 2. Do not run amplifier ground through the same long breadboard ground path as the SD reader.
 3. Move the three signal wires away from motor, PWM, ESC, and other high-current wiring.
 4. Check for loose jumper wires or breadboard contacts.